 Staff should take any opportunity to encourage the workforce to gain insight into their attitudes by having open conversations about safe and unsafe behaviour.
 Staff should also challenge unsafe behaviours and attitudes in others, and recognise and encourage those who have shown a positive attitude towards safety.

-and accountabilities - increase input. actions and involvement in the safety management process by individuals.
+6. Engage and own safety responsibilities and accountabilities - increase input, actions and involvement in the safety management process by individuals.